FIVIL/TicTacToe/README.md

 In the current implementation, it is possible for first user to determine his turn before starting the game and only invite people that will result in a favorable turn for them.
 However using chainlink VRFs or other random number generator oracles it is possible to truly randomize turn assignment and prevent this issue.

+# V3

+The third version of the game takes advantage of the (Axelar)[https://www.axelar.network/] network to enable users play across chain.
+Currently Arbitrum Sepolia and Ethereum Sepolia networks are supported.
+In this version the game initiator can open a new game across chain and then other player can join the game from the target chain.
+The game allows seamless interaction between users across different chains.

 # How To Run

 In order to run the game and tests, you need to use **foundry**.